Ratiksha/technical-test/README.md

 This test should take no longer than a few hours, please try not to take any longer than that.
 Your work will be assessed with this time limit in mind.

-Once you have completed the technical test, please provide a repository link to the project on GitHub/Bitbucket/your preferred provider.
-Alternatively you can provide a  .zip file of your completed test.
+Once you have completed the technical test, please provide a public non-forked repository link to the project on GitHub/Bitbucket/your preferred provider.
+Alternatively you can provide a  .zip file of your completed test, emails containing .zip files may be quarantined so we prefer to recieve a repository link.
 Please send this to your recruitment contact.

 ## Setup